W0lfySec/HTB-Writeups/Machines/Windows/Medium/Atom/Atom.md

 // It worked !, We can see that we have permission(READ, WRITE) only in directory Software_Updates

-// Lets check him out
+// Lets check it out

     $ smbmap -u anonymous -r Software_Updates -H 10.10.10.237
 ------